Service Area Business Success: Plumbing Company Recovery

 If you operate a Service Area Business, these are the critical lessons from Apex Plumbing's experience:

-• A proper SAB configuration can actually improve your visibility.
-Apex Plumbing saw a 60% increase in calls after reinstatement because the correct configuration gave Google clear signals about their service area.
+- A proper SAB configuration improves long-term visibility — but not as a recovery spike.
+Apex Plumbing's call volume rebuilt gradually after reinstatement because the correct configuration gave Google clear signals about their service area, and the optimization work that followed compounded over weeks.
 Many SAB owners resist hiding their address because they think it hurts visibility.
-The opposite is true when done correctly.
+The opposite is true when done correctly — see similar SAB patterns in my Fletcher Law recovery case study and multi-location suspension recovery walkthroughs.

 Frequently Asked Questions